 Setting the exposure time to the value of the EXPOSURE keyword in the header to calculate "RATE" and "FLUX" columns may lead to erroneous results in spatial extraction with multi-chip images and exposure maps, if the exposure times of the various chips differ significantly.
 If unnormalized exposure maps are used, the "FLUX" columns will be correct, but the "RATE" and "MEAN_SRC_EXP" columns may not be correct if they refer to regions on chips other than the one used to set the EXPOSURE keyword, and the exposure on that chip differs from that used to set the EXPOSURE keyword.
-For normalized exposure maps, the "MEAN_SRC_EXP" columns may not.
+For normalized exposure maps, the "MEAN_SRC_EXP" column will be correct, but the "RATE" and "FLUX" columns may not.
 A simple, albeit tedious, work-around is to generate image and exposure maps separately for each chip, so that the EXPOSURE keyword accurately reflects the exposure time for that chip.